 Anxious distress: People feel tense and unusually restless.
 They have difficulty concentrating because they worry or fear that something awful may happen or that they may lose control of themselves.

-Melancholic: People no longer take pleasure in any of the activities they used to enjoy.
+Melancholic: People no longer take pleasure in any activities they used to enjoy.
 They appear sluggish, sad, and despondent.
 They speak little, stop eating, and lose weight.
 They may feel excessively or inappropriately guilty.
 They often awake early in the morning and cannot go back to sleep.

 Atypical: People may temporarily cheer up when something good happens, such as a visit from their children.
 They have an increased appetite, resulting in weight gain.
 They may sleep for long periods of time.
 They are excessively sensitive to perceived criticism or rejection.
 They may feel weighted down, as if they can hardly move their legs.